diaxxu/Gimbaled-rocked-with-active-fin-steering-/README.md

 ---

 ## 💬 Credits

-Made by a student passionate about aerospace, robotics, and DIY rocketry.
-Modeled fully in Fusion 360, inspired by real missile guidance systems.
+Modeled fully in Fusion 360,